+Chunky Elvis Ice Cream recipe – homemade ice cream with peanut butter, bananas, honey, and bacon!
 Although everyone seems to be talking about fall right now, I’m holding on to summer just a little longer!
-Although, time is running out for my Summer Giveaway so hurry and enter if you haven’t already for your chance to win 1 of 5 gift cards!
+Time is running out for my Summer Giveaway so hurry and enter if you haven’t already for your chance to win 1 of 5 gift cards!
 Technically, we have another month of summer left so to celebrate I made homemade ice cream!
 Ok, that’s not exactly true, but do you really need a reason for homemade ice cream?
 And do you really need a reason for Chunky Elvis Ice Cream?
 I felt a little bad that I didn’t have more detailed recipes for my Ice Cream Pie Extravaganza earlier this summer.
 So to make it up to everyone I have a few recipes for homemade ice cream coming up.
 If you don’t have an ice cream maker, I’ll give you some tips on how to turn store bought ice cream into these flavors or make the ice cream without a maker.

 I’ve had a lot of friends ask me if they need an ice cream maker to make homemade ice cream.
 The answer is kind of yes and no. Yes, there are lots of recipes out there for ice cream that does not require an actual “maker”.
 Technically you could take this recipe and any other and stick the liquid ice cream base directly in the freezer and it will freeze and probably taste good (how could it not with cream, sugar, and all the add-ins???).
 HOWEVER, an ice cream maker will whip air into the mixture and gives it a different texture.
 If you don’t have an ice cream maker, I have also heard you can put the liquid ice cream base into the freezer and stir it every 10-20 minutes to help with the texture.
 But if you a little room and a little money to spend I would definitely recommend an ice cream maker.
 I love my Cusinart ice cream maker!
 There are lots of small and cheap models out there right now.
 You can also use an ice cream maker to make frozen drinks, sorbets, frozen yogurt, etc. You can also buy vanilla ice cream at the grocery store and mix in all the add-ins to make your own semi-homemade ice cream in any flavor you want.
 Shhhhh…no one will ever know!